erezfree29/To_Do_List_2/README.md

-# Restaurant
+# To do list

-Restaurant Odin project
+To do list Odin project

 #### The app demonstrates the use of NPM, Webpack, and Javascript.

 the content in the webpage is produced almost purely by Javascript usage on a single HTML file.
+The app allows toy to create a to do list,edit and remove tasks and mark them as complete.

 ## Built with